By: Nicholas Bennett

 What Is TDD?

 TDD is a software development approach in which tests are written before the implementation of a solution’s code.
 TDD delivers value even after the design, development, and testing phases of the Software Development Life Cycle (SDLC).
-It continuously provides both quantitative and qualitative results to the developer, QA team, and other stakeholders when tests are integrated into the build pipeline.
+In fact, it continuously provides both quantitative and qualitative results to the developer, QA team, and other stakeholders when tests are integrated into the build pipeline.
 TDD can be used to deliver measurable statistics through automated feedback, while also working to minimize software defects and unexpected behavior.
 This testing method ultimately minimizes the chance that defects reach production code, otherwise wasting a significant amount of time and resources.
 The approach ensures that the end product is verifiable, maintainable, and continues to meet business and client needs after development.

 What Do TDD Tests and Ice Cream Have in Common?